hermangroup/docs/introduction/how-to-buy.rst

   https://yobit.net

-  YoBit is an exchange focusing on Ethereum tokens, but also supports BTC, USD and RUB trading pairs for DASH.
+  YoBit is an exchange focusing on Ethereum tokens, but also supports BTC, USD and RUB trading pairs for HISTORIA.

 Chaoex
   .. image:: exchanges/chaoex.png